sadraOmidi/password-converter/README.md

 # password-converter
-This project has the task of converting any password you want to a sha256 hash and decrypting each hash in the 0000 to 9999 numeric range.
+This project has the task of decrypting the password you want to convert to sha256 hash and also the hash password that you do not know is in the numeric range 0000 to 9999.
+Run main.py